 When a window is installed in your home, it has to seamlessly connect with your trim, siding, roof, gutters, and walls.
 Installers do this by sealing the windows to the surrounding materials.
 Exposure to the sun, missing paint, and age can all cause the seam that seals the space between your window and its surrounding structure to crack or loosen.

 As a seam separates, water seeps through the cracks.
 This can lead to interior or exterior damage, depending on where the gaps have formed.
 The appearance of cracks in the sealant around your windows is a key sign that this has happened.
-Also look for damage to the materials around the windows, like the wood siding underneath it.
+Also, look for damage to the materials around the windows, like the wood siding underneath them.

 2. Worn or Damaged Weatherstripping